 Place Émile Goudeau

 The shady square of Place Émile Goudeau was frequented from 1900 by a number of artists and writers (Picasso, Max Jacob, Apollinaire) who met and lived in shabby conditions at Le Bateau-Lavoir (number 13).
 Formerly a piano factory, the wooden house was home to talented artists and poets of the day.
 It was there that in 1907 Picasso painted his famous masterpiece ‘Les Demoiselles d’Avignon’.
-The place was burnt down in 1970 and rebuilt since as a concrete replica to house artists’ studios and apartments.
+The place was burnt down in 1970 and rebuilt as a concrete replica to house artists’ studios and apartments.

 Place des Abbesses